Beat the Winter Blues: Effective Tips for a Healthier Mind

 Social Interaction:

 New to the neighborhood?
 Just need to meet new people?
 Try a platonic app like Meetup which helps connect you to people that have like mind interest.
 I know first hand that Meetup is doing a lot of groups on zoom during the pandemic.
-There are also other platonic friend apps and Cosmopolitan gives a great article with clickable links on this subject.
+There are also other platonic friend apps and Cosmopolitan gives a great article with clickable links on this topic.

 Having social interactions rises dopamine and releases endorphins in the brain, happy chemicals for the brain, so don’t make excuses.
 Give yourself some TLC, put your socialization boots on and shine.